usaid-cs/yesterday-i-learned/random.md

 1. [Bleach](http://m.nursingtimes.net/5022735.article) might kill warts.
 1. It is [impossible to look at a scene and take a picture of it at the same time](http://www.psychologicalscience.org/index.php/news/releases/no-pictures-please-taking-photos-may-impede-memory-of-museum-tour.html) while still enjoying either.
 1. [White noise backup trucks](https://youtube.com/watch?v=fa28lIGuxq8) sound more directional than beeping trucks.
+1. "Invariance" is just a fancy way of saying "the subclass method takes the same stuff as the base class method".
+1. "Covariance" is just a fancy way of saying "a subclass's method can take more specific things than the base class". *Covariant return type* (returning subclasses of base type) is type-safe; *Covariant argument type* (a subclass requiring more specific arguments) is not type-safe.
-1. "Contravariance" is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`"
+1. "Contravariance" (*contravariant argument type*, in particular) is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`".
 1. Subways are powered by [a third, electrical track](https://askpari.wordpress.com/2012/10/18/how-are-subway-trains-powered/).
 1. [Causation](http://news.harvard.edu/gazette/story/2015/09/how-coffee-loves-us-back/): not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.
 1. Nutmeg is toxic with no pleasant overdose effects.